BLOG

 Bridges’ proposal is just as problematic for voting-machine audits.
 For years, the Commission has repeatedly asserted that this state’s audit law, s.7.08(6), Wis.
 Stats., requires auditors to read the votes the way the machines are designed to read them.
 Reading only the text votes from barcoded ballots cannot fulfill that requirement, because the tabulators don’t use those votes.
 So Bridges’ proposed audits do not qualify as s.7.08(6) audits.
 Yet those are the only audits the Commission has authority to order.

 None of that came out in the meeting, however, because the commissioners were wholly fixated on defending the barcoding BMD.
-Having built up the illusion that officials will routinely check the barcodes for accuracy, Bridges’ testimony was on script and accepted.
+Having built up the illusion that officials will routinely check the barcodes for accuracy, Bridges’ testimony was on script.

 The manufacturer’s claims were also accepted without question.
 None, however, stand up to even simple critical examination.